sammyne/mastering-ethereum/chapter09-smart-contract-security/README.md

   ...
   ```

-  - Owners have specific privileges in contracts and must perform some task in order for the contract to proceed to the next state
+  - Owners have specific privileges in contracts and must perform some task in order for the
+    contract to proceed to the next state
-  - If the privileged user loses their private keys or becomes inactive, the entire token contract becomes inoperable
+  - If the privileged user loses their private keys or becomes inactive, the entire token contract
+    becomes inoperable

 - Progressing state based on external calls
   - The external call fails or is prevented for external reasons

 ### Preventative Techniques

-- For [DistributeTokens.sol](examples/dos/DistributeTokens.sol), a withdrawal pattern is recommended, whereby each of the investors call a withdraw function to claim tokens independently.
+- For [DistributeTokens.sol](examples/dos/DistributeTokens.sol), a withdrawal pattern is
+  recommended, whereby each of the investors call a withdraw function to claim tokens independently
 - For owner operations, a failsafe can be used in the event that the owner becomes incapacitated.
   Two solutions
   - Make the owner a multisig contract
   - Use a time-lock
-- For external calls, account for their possible failure and potentially add a time-based state progression in the event that the desired call never comes
+- For external calls, account for their possible failure and potentially add a time-based state
+  progression in the event that the desired call never comes

 ### Real-World Examples: GovernMental

-- **HOW**: A [Reddit post][GovernMental's 1100 ETH jackpot payout is stuck because it uses too much gas] by etherik describes how the contract required the deletion of a large mapping in order to withdraw the ether.
+- **HOW**: A [Reddit post][GovernMental's 1100 ETH jackpot payout is stuck because it uses too much gas]
+  by etherik describes how the contract required the deletion of a large mapping in order to
+  withdraw the ether.

 [GovernMental's 1100 ETH jackpot payout is stuck because it uses too much gas]: https://www.reddit.com/r/ethereum/comments/4ghzhv/governmentals_1100_eth_jackpot_payout_is_stuck/